coatyio/coaty-examples/hello-world/swift/README.md

 client(s) have been started.

 Open the `xcworkspace` of the static or dynamic project folder in Xcode, then build and run it.
-Now, the CoatySwift Hello World client outputs log messages on the console, identical in format to a Coaty JS Hello World client.
+Now, the CoatySwift Hello World client interoperates with the other Hello World components and outputs log messages on the console, identical in format to a Coaty JS Hello World client.

-> Note: The broker IP address of the CoatySwift Hello World agent is
+> **Note**: The broker IP address of the CoatySwift Light UI agent is
-> preconfigured to the localhost, i.e. `127.0.0.1` (see class
+> preconfigured to localhost, i.e. `127.0.0.1` (see class
 > `HelloWorldExampleViewController` or `DynamicHelloWorldExampleViewController`,
 > respectively).
->
-> If you run your Coaty broker on another machine in your network, adjust the
+If your Coaty broker runs on another machine, adjust the
 > variable `brokerIp` accordingly.